Your shopping cart is currently empty.

 Fertilizing apple trees

-Apple trees are among the most productive trees and therefore have high nutrient requirements.
-Therefore, it is recommended to fertilize them regularly.
+Apple trees are heavy-bearing trees and therefore have high nutrient requirements.
+Regular fertilization is recommended.
 Nitrogen and potassium are particularly important.
-Fertilizing can be done in the spring by applying horn shavings or well-rotted compost to the root area of an apple tree.
-It is also a good idea to plant nitrogen-fixing and potassium-enriching plants, such as comfrey, near the apple tree.
+In spring, you can fertilize an apple tree by applying horn shavings or well-rotted compost to the root area.
+It is also beneficial to plant nitrogen-fixing and potassium-enriching plants, such as comfrey, near the apple tree.

 Watering the apple tree